Skip to content

 Why Do INFPs Take Rejection to Heart?

-As empathetic kids, INFPs are so used to seeking approval (Fe-Villain) from loved ones or people they respect.
+As empathetic kids, INFPs often sought approval (Fe-Villain) from loved ones or people they respect.

 They would rather be obedient than cause trouble.
 Always scared that people might get mad.